Did you know?

 For your sake and ours, we prefer to take payment in full at the time of you making your booking.
 Simplicity means fewer moving parts, and fewer moving parts means fewer break downs!

 However, partial payments are fine too.
-We require a payment of 20% on every whale shark tour ticket when you make your booking, which is non-refundable.
-(More is fine, and will be refundable if you cancel as per the terms and conditions below.)
+We require a deposit of 20% on every whale shark tour ticket when you make your booking, which is non-refundable.
+More is fine, and will be refundable if you cancel as per the terms and conditions below.

-The balance of your payment will then be deducted automatically from your credit card seven days before your cruise, to guarantee your place on the cruise on the date you have booked.
+The balance of your payment will then be deducted automatically from your credit card 21 days before your cruise, to guarantee your place on the cruise on the date you have booked.

 If payment cannot be taken from your credit card at this time, our bookings team will make every effort to contact you to organise to take your payment using the mobile phone number or email you have provided.
 We will hold your booking pending payment up to 72 hours before the start of your scheduled whale shark cruise.
 If payment is not received by this time, we will unfortunately need to resell the ticket you have not paid for as per our agreement to anyone else wanting to purchase it.